Why do I need blood tests when I’m pregnant?

 Put simply, if your blood is rhesus positive (noted as RhD positive or RhD+ on your notes)), you have a protein on your red cells.
 These are absent if you’re rhesus negative (RhD negative or RhD-).

-Problems occur if you are RhD negative and your baby is positive.
+Problems only occur if you are RhD negative and your baby is positive.
 When this happens, your body sees your baby as a foreign object and starts to produce antibodies that attack your baby’s red blood cells.

-Am I Iron deficient?
+Am I iron deficient?

 Am I immune to German measles?

-If you do not have an immunity to this virus, you should avoid anyone who has, or who might have, the condition.
+If you do not have immunity to this virus, you should avoid anyone who has, or who might have, the condition.
 This is because if you catch it during pregnancy, it can affect your baby’s eyesight or hearing and even his heart.
 You should have the vaccination after you give birth, to avoid the problem in future pregnancies.